For much of Canada’s automotive aftermarket, the Right to Repair issue has been one of both importance and some frustration.

 “These bills navigated through the entire process with unanimous support.
 So this is not a partisan issue.
 And to talk about a world in which we live so much divided.
 Well, think about one issue that rallies everybody across the spectrum.
 It’s very rare.”

 He says that opposition from automakers and OE dealers continues to be robust, which is helping to inform the next steps as he sees it.
-In full knowledge of the significant lobbying efforts of those groups, he says he AIA is also pushing to have automotive included in onging Right to Repair consultations at the federal level.
+In full knowledge of the significant lobbying efforts of those groups, he says AIA Canada is also pushing to have automotive included in onging Right to Repair consultations at the federal level.
 Those consultations have been originally positioned to cover other product areas, such as washing machines, home electronics, etc.

 “We’re not going to get legislation tabled in the current government.
-So it’s really setting the table for the next government to be able to look at this and hopefully pursuing legislation.
+So, it’s really setting the table for the next government to be able to look at this and hopefully pursuing legislation.
 Remember that we’ve also had another great win late last year in Quebec.
-So are we going to pursue legislation in other provinces today?
+So, are we going to pursue legislation in other provinces today?
 Our position is we want a federal (rule), we don’t want a patchwork approach.
 If the need might be, there are other provinces now looking at what Quebec has done and are interested to explore similar bills and legislation.
-So it’s going to be a bit of that exploration at the provincial level, and continue to work with the federal government, and really trying to get inclusion on the current Right to Repair consultations with the federal government.”
+So. it’s going to be a bit of that exploration at the provincial level, and continue to work with the federal government, and really trying to get inclusion on the current Right to Repair consultations with the federal government.”

 Champagne emphasizes that the timelines are important moving forward, especially with a federal election coming no later than October 2025, and possibly earlier.